shoumi62/ACServerManager/README.md

 * --net=host - Shares host networking with container, required.
 * --restart unless-stopped - This will restart your container if it crashes
-* -v /home/gsa/acmanager - Volume mount the ACServerManager installation directory (Optional)
-* -v /home/gsa/server - Volume mount the ACServer installation directory (Optional)
+* -v /home/gsa/server - Volume mount the ACServer installation directory (Required)
 * -e PGID for for GroupID - see below for explanation
 * -e PUID for for UserID - see below for explanation
 * -e TZ for timezone information, Europe/London